rust-lang-ja/book-ja/src/ch00-00-introduction.md

 and how to use Cargo, Rust’s package manager and build tool.
 Chapter 2 is a hands-on introduction to the Rust language.
 Here we cover concepts at a high level, and later chapters will provide additional detail.
-If you want to get your hands dirty right away, Chapter 2 is the one for that.
-At first, you might even want to skip Chapter 3, which covers Rust features similar to those of other programming language, and head straight to Chapter 4 to learn about Rust’s ownership system.
-However, if you’re a particularly meticulous learner who prefers to learn every detail before moving onto the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.
+If you want to get your hands dirty right away, Chapter 2 is the place for that.
+At first, you might even want to skip Chapter 3, which covers Rust features similar to those of other programming languages, and head straight to Chapter 4 to learn about Rust’s ownership system.
+However, if you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.
 -->